45+ Angular Change Detection Interview Questions 2025: OnPush, Zone.js & Performance

 }

-This scenario trips up even experienced Angular developers:
+This is a classic interview scenario that trips up even experienced Angular developers.
+Consider this component:

 @Component({